Ideas on where to go

 What's open in the North York Moors - attractions and activity providers

-During your time in the National Park, we ask you to be considerate and observe social distancing.
+During your time in the National Park, it is important to consider that others may wish to take a more cautious approach as we open up.
+Remember everyone’s choice is personal – please be kind and respectful.
 We want you to feel confident and reassured but above all, have a fun and memorable time.

 Click to plan your visit and see the full list of open attractions and activities you can take part in.

-To ensure your visit is the best it can be, there's key information you should Know Before You Go.
-Remember, things may be a bit different and new measures may require you to pre-book.
+To ensure your visit is the best it can be, there's key information you should know before you go.
+Remember, things may still be a bit different and you may need to pre-book.

-Many of our tourism businesses have received VisitEngland's 'We're Good To Go' mark that shows they are operating in line with government and public health COVID guidance, and have measures in place to maintain cleanliness and aid social distancing.
+Many of our tourism businesses have received VisitEngland's 'We're Good To Go' mark that shows they are operating in line with government and public health COVID guidance, and have measures in place to maintain cleanliness.

 Check out the 'We're Good to Go' searchable map showcasing all tourism and hospitality businesses which have the mark, so you can plan your trip to the North York Moors with confidence.